Our Walk-in Centres provide free advice and treatment for various minor injuries such as:

 - blood glucose test

-- sick and/or carer letters (not medical certificates) – see our frequently asked questions for the difference between a medical certificate and a sick or carer certificate.
+- sick and carers certificates (not medical certificates) – see our frequently asked questions to explain the difference between a sick certificate and a medical certificate.

 We do not provide the following services: